 Discover the jewels of the Bay of Naples – the islands of Capri, Ischia and Procida.
 These walks offer a stunning combination of sea views, picturesque coastal towns, impressive mountains and an abundance of culture and nature.
 Spend the nights in comfortable 3-star hotels.

-Our Dolomites walking holiday will take you through three beautiful natural parks in the heart of the Dolomites, taking in mountain lakes, lush pastures, green forests and impressive scenery.
-You will start at lake Pragser Wildsee; high above Cortina d’Ampezzo, you will enjoy views of Dolomites’ most striking summits.
+Our Dolomites nature park walks will take you through three beautiful natural parks in the heart of the Dolomites, taking in mountain lakes, lush pastures, green forests and impressive scenery.
+You will start at Pragser Wildsee; high above Cortina d’Ampezzo, you will enjoy views of Dolomites’ most striking summits.

 A large part of the Amalfi Coast and Mountains walking holiday is, of course, along the Amalfi coast, and it includes all the famous coastal villages: Amalfi, Atrani, Ravello, Praiano and the scenic Positano.
 But you will also walk in real mountain scenery, through chestnut forests and picturesque countryside with beautiful terraced lemon groves and vineyards.